— Level Design —

 What initially started as a boss approach and arena evolved into a player hub instead.

-This page is a showcase of the blockout process, and as a detailed breakdown of how the project progressed, from ideation and concept to iteration and pivot.
+This page is a showcase of the blockout process, and a detailed breakdown of how the project progressed, from ideation and concept to iteration and pivot.

 Although the initial concept had to be adjusted during development, I am very happy with the final result.